Loading...

 Portion Control

-Include a side of vegetables such as spinach, broccoli, or a mixed salad.
-These can help slow down glucose absorption.
+Include vegetables like spinach, broccoli, or a salad with cucumber and tomatoes.
+These fiber-rich foods can help slow down the absorption of carbohydrates.

-Incorporate a lean protein source like grilled chicken or tofu, which can help stabilize your blood sugar levels.
+Incorporate a protein source such as grilled chicken, tofu, or chickpeas.
+Protein can help stabilize blood sugar levels.

-Add a serving of healthy fats, such as a small handful of nuts or a few slices of avocado, to your meal.
-This can help in moderating the digestion process.
+Add a small serving of healthy fats, such as avocado or a handful of nuts.
+Healthy fats can slow the digestion process.

 Mindful Eating